 What are some of the benefits for individuals in choosing certified organic?

-Being synthetic and chemical-free is a key difference in organic cotton vs. non organic cotton.
-The Australian Certified Organic standard prohibits the use of synthetic agricultural chemicals like pesticides, fungicides and herbicides, instead requiring producers to use natural cotton seeds and produce without any harmful chemicals.
+Being synthetic and pesticide-free is a key difference in organic cotton vs. non organic cotton.
+The Australian Certified Organic standard prohibits the use of synthetic agricultural chemicals like pesticides, fungicides and herbicides, instead requiring producers to use natural cotton seeds and produce without anything harmful.

 What about the environment and the broader community?

 Certified organic farming practices conserve more water, use less CO2e and encourage far more biodiversity than conventional farming practices.
 This is because organic agriculture is aligned to the natural rhythm of agriculture.

 Soil is at the core of the organic production process – getting the right type of nutrients and bacteria in a soil to create high quality and nutrient-rich produce.
 Instead of farming the same soil year after year and pumping it with synthetic fertilisers to continue production, organic agriculture rotates the crops farmed on soil and weeding is done by hand or animal.

 Because of this approach, there’s an additional labour force required for organic agriculture, leading to more jobs in this space and more ethical and fair trade practices being used.

 Any tips for navigating the organic vs. non organic confusion on the go?

 The certification mark is key, as that will tell you whether the product has gone through the rigorous certification process.
 For example, you could check if a tampon is made with organic cotton vs. cotton by checking for the ACO certification mark.
 Just make sure it’s the right certification mark – the Australian Certified Organic bud logo is recognised by more than 50% of organic consumers.
 Be careful when choosing as it can get confusing, particularly with the practice of ‘greenwashing’, where brands claim to be environmentally friendly using unsubstantiated claims